shaoanlu/face_toolbox_keras/README.md

 ### Face landmarks detection

-The FAN-4 model for landmarks detection is ported from [1adrianb/face-alignment](https://github.com/1adrianb/face-alignment).
-Lite FAN such as FAN-1 and FAN-2 are also provided.
+The default model is FAN-4, lite models of FAN-1 and FAN-2 are also provided.

 ```python
 from models.detector import face_detector